bbatsov/prelude/doc/installation.md

 ## Uninstalling Prelude

 Provided you've installed Prelude in `.emacs.d`, all you need to do is delete that folder.
-If you opted for the manual installing and making `.emacs.d` a symlink - you remove/update the link.
+If you opted for the manual installation and making `.emacs.d` a symlink - you remove/update the link.
 Yeah, it's as simple as that.
 No fancy uninstaller required!